Monitor Air Quality with a Fleet of Sensors

 1. Select and copy the entire contents of the JSON config.

-2. Navigate to the FLEET page and click Fragments at the bottom of the left nav.
+2. Navigate to the FLEET page and go to the FRAGMENTS tab.

 4. Replace the empty curly braces {} with the config you copied from your machine.